omegion/ssh-manager/README.md

 ## What does it do?

-Injects SSK keys to `ssh-agent` stored in Bitwarden.
+Injects SSL keys to `ssh-agent` stored in Bitwarden.

 ## How to use it